nus-cs2103-AY2324S1/ip/docs/README.md

    - Instantly access previously added tasks when entering the application.

 7. **Find Tasks**
-   - Search for specific tasks.
+   - Finds tasks based on keywords in description.

 8. **Search Tasks**
-   - Search for tasks using keywords.
+   - Better searches for tasks based on description & dates.

 ## Usage